ebullient/obsidian-theme-ebullientworks/README.md

 This theme does support style settings.
 Settable attributes:

-- (0.3.4) Use default theme list indent
-    This theme condenses whitespace padding in ordered and unordered lists.
-This toggle allows you to disable that, and preserve list spaceing consistent with the default theme.

-- (0.3.25) Suppress/remove this theme's checkbox styles
+- (0.3.25) "Suppress/remove this theme's checkbox styles"
     Set this to true if you are going to use your own task snippet (💡 Check out [Snippetor](https://github.com/ebullient/obsidian-snippetor)!)

-- Show / Hide
+- (0.5.x) "View header actions to the left"
+    Set this to true if the view header is visible, and you want the controls on the left side of the tab contents, rather than the right.

 - "Show external links in edit mode"
     If true, external links (or the content of markdown links) will be shown in edit mode.
 External links are hidden by default.

-    - (0.2.8) "Hide collapse indicators unless hovered or active" If true, hide collapse indicators in all three modes unless they are hovered over or the line is active.

 - (0.1.8) "Float front-matter in a box to the right" If true, front-matter in preview mode will be collapsed in a top-right container.

-    - (0.3.13) Show collapsed sidebars on hover
-        If true, when the left or right sidebar is in a collapsed state, you can temporarily display (and interact) with its content by hovering over the ribbon.
+- (0.5.x) "Hide the heading used to embed a document" If true, the heading used to embed a document will be hidden.

 - Custom Fonts

     - "Headings"
         Font variant for text headings (h1 to h6)

-    - (0.3.24) "Heading Font Variant"
+    - (0.3.24) "Heading Font Caps Variant"
-        Font variant for text headings (h1 to h6)
+        Capitalization variant for text headings (h1 to h6)

     - "Tags"
         Font for displaying inline tags; empty will use default text font

-    - (0.3.26) Removed other font settings.
-        Use Obsidian Appearance to set text and monospace fonts.

 - Colors
     This allows you to select the primary or secondary color from the colors in the palette (purple, pink, green, teal, or blue).
 You can also select a "custom" accent color, in which case, you should define and enable your own snippet as described below.

     - "Primary accent color"
         Choose the primary accent color.
 You should define a snippet if you select primary-accent-custom.
 See the Theme's README.